dotnet/docs-maui/docs/user-interface/controls/tableview.md

 </TableView>
 ```

-Inside the `ViewCell`, layout can be managed by any .NET MAUI layout.
+Inside the <xref:Microsoft.Maui.Controls.ViewCell>, layout can be managed by any .NET MAUI layout.
 The following screenshot shows the resulting cell appearance:

 :::image type="content" source="media/tableview/viewcell.png" alt-text="Screenshot of TableView where the item is a ViewCell.":::